demmonico/docker-manager/README.md

 |
 |-- ...

-projects/                       contains docker containers for all virtual hosts (your web-sites) + test container.
-Excluded from VCS
+projects/                       contains docker containers for all virtual hosts (your web-sites).
+Should be excluded from VCS
-|
-|-- test/                       contains docker/docker-compose configs and data files for test sub-project
-|
-|   This is test sub-project.
-You can remove it or rename.
-|
-|   |-- ...                     see "main" folder structure for details
 |
 |-- SUB_PROJECT_NAME/           contains docker/docker-compose configs and data files for sub-project.
 Shoud be UNIQUE through the current DM's instance
 |   |-- ...                     see "main" folder structure for details